AnkyXCoder/cppWorkspace/README.md

   Software	: CodeLite : https://downloads.codelite.org/
   Compiler	: MinGW : https://osdn.net/projects/mingw/releases/

-  You can also use Visual Studio Code with C/C++ extension for C/C++ programming.
+  Visual Studio Code with C/C++ extension for C/C++ programming is also used for some of the Sections.
+But, it doesn't matter which Software is used.

   You can use other softwares such as Eclipse, Microsoft Visual Studio, NetBeans, IntelliJ IDEA, etc.